samhoag/Citation-Finder/README.md

 # Citation-Finder
+A tool to help me finalize the in-text citations for my ~35 page senior thesis.

 This program is designed to help out students and writers like me who, instead of creating citations as they go along writing, just jot down a note in parenthesis vaguely referencing some article that they hopefully saved somewhere.
 When